pippinbarr/cart263-2019/slides/jquery/jquery.md

 - It fades the specified elements in over the specified amount of time
 - (The elements have to be hidden first or they can't be faded in of course!)

+???

+- Note how you see a flicker of the `div` elements just when the page loads?
+- That's because the page loads and renders for one frame before jQuery's `hide()` function is applied to the elements
+- If we wanted them to be hidden from the beginning we should set `display: none;` in their CSS
+- If we do that, we don't need the `.hide()` because they'll already be hidden!

 ---

 ## Selection and action in one